 - Select Manually install the code yourself

-- By this we mean the conversion value and currency of the action.
+- Add event parameters.
+By this, we mean the conversion value and currency of the action.
 It’s up to you what value you place on an event.

 Custom Events & Conversions using Facebook Pixel

 You can also track custom events.
-To do this, go to your custom conversions section in events manager and click Create Custom Conversions.
+To do this, go to your Custom Conversions section in Events Manager beneath "Data Sources" on the left-hand side, and click Create Custom Conversions.
 You can create custom conversions for Facebook ads from URLs, events and actions.
-You might use this for tracking product categories, for example, which are not standard necessarily events.
+You might use this for tracking product categories, for example, which are not standard events.